onap/integration/test/mocks/datafilecollector-testharness/auto-test/README.md

 The integration repo is needed as well as docker.
 If needed setup the ``DFC_LOCAL_IMAGE`` and ``DFC_REMOTE_IMAGE`` env var in test_env.sh to point to the dfc images (local registry image or next registry image) without the image tag.
 The predefined images should be ok for current usage:

 ``DFC_REMOTE_IMAGE=nexus3.onap.org:10001/onap/org.onap.dcaegen2.collectors.datafile.datafile-app-server``

 ``DFC_LOCAL_IMAGE=onap/org.onap.dcaegen2.collectors.datafile.datafile-app-server``

 If the test cases/suites in this dir are not executed in the auto-test dir in the integration repo, then the ``SIM_GROUP`` env var need to point to the ``simulator-group`` dir.
 See instructions in the test_env.sh.
 The ../common dir is needed as well in the case.
-That is, it is possible to have auto-test dir (and the common dir) somewhere than in the integration repo but the simulator group dir need to be available.
+That is, it is possible to have auto-test dir (and the common dir) somewhere else than in the integration repo but the simulator-group and common dir need to be available.

 ##Test cases and test suites naming.
 Each file filename should have the format ``<tc-id>.sh`` for test cases and ``<ts-id>.sh`` for test suite.
 The tc-id and ts-id are the